 An important step to take in investigating an accident case is to gather and explore the victim’s medical records.
 In accidents that result in knee injuries, there may be evidence of a fracture, sprain, strain, tear, dislocation, or other damage to the victim’s cartilage, tendons, meniscus, or ligaments.
 The treatment for a knee injury may be nonsurgical or surgical, and it may require extensive physical therapy.
-As the case is prepared for trial, the plaintiff’s attorney can work with medical providers, including the plaintiff’s treating physician, to obtain expert testimony concerning the nature and cause of the harm to the plaintiff’s knee and their future prognosis.
+As the case is prepared for trial, a knee injury attorney at our Pembroke Pines firm can work with medical providers, including the plaintiff’s treating physician, to obtain expert testimony concerning the nature and cause of the harm to the plaintiff’s knee and their future prognosis.
 This will help in determining the appropriate amount of the associated medical expenses, such as hospital bills and doctor’s fees.Bringing a Claim for Compensation After a Knee Injury

 Proving the medical expenses associated with a plaintiff’s knee injuries is just one component of a Florida personal injury case.
 To bring a negligence claim, the plaintiff must first establish the legal duty that was owed to them.
 They must then prove that the defendant breached the duty.
 Then, the plaintiff must show that they were harmed by the defendant’s conduct and that this conduct was the proximate and legal cause of the plaintiff’s injuries and damages.
 These may include medical expenses, lost wages, pain and suffering, lost earning capacity, and diminished quality of life.